Ark Shipping takes delivery of shallow draft AHTS for Caspian operations

 IJmuiden, 4 October 2017

-The AHTS Antarctic, designed in close co-operation with the owner, is partly based on the design of another OSD-designed ship, the Arctic, which was delivered to Ark Shipping in 2012.
+The AHTS Antarctic, designed in close co-operation with the owner, is partly based on the design of another OSD-IMT-designed ship, the Arctic, which was delivered to Ark Shipping in 2012.
 The DP1 vessel has a Bureau Veritas Ice Class Notation, and is fully equipped to operate in the challenging and extreme conditions of the Caspian Sea, where ice formation of around 80 cm during the winter period is not exceptional.
 Construction of the hull from special-grade steel will enable the Antarctic to endure minimum temperatures of -25 to -30 C°.
 Hull construction, meanwhile, has been optimized to create a relatively low-weight hull for an ice-class 1A vessel.